Monil05/Insurance-Rag/README.md

 LLM Document Processing System
-An intelligent, two-part application that uses a Large Language Model (LLM) to process natural language queries and extract structured information from unstructured documents.
-The system is built with a Streamlit frontend for a user-friendly interface and a Flask backend to handle the core processing logic and API interactions.
+An intelligent, self-contained application that uses a Large Language Model (LLM) to process natural language queries and extract structured information from unstructured documents.
+The system is built entirely with Streamlit, providing a single, user-friendly interface that handles all processing logic.

 🚀 Features

 Intelligent Document Retrieval: Uses a Retrieval-Augmented Generation (RAG) pipeline with an in-memory vector store to find and retrieve relevant clauses from documents based on semantic understanding, not just keyword matching.

 Structured Output: Provides a consistent, machine-readable JSON response for each query, containing a clear decision, amount, and justification.
-This is crucial for integrating with downstream applications.

 Explicit Query Parsing: The system parses natural language queries to extract key details like age, procedure, and policy duration before processing.

 Flexible Document Support: Supports a variety of document types, including PDF (.pdf), Word documents (.docx), and emails (.eml).

-Modular Architecture: Separates the user interface (Streamlit) from the core processing logic (Flask), allowing for a more robust and scalable solution.

 ⚙️ Tech Stack

-Frontend

-Streamlit: For building the interactive, web-based user interface.
+Streamlit: For building the interactive, web-based user interface and handling all backend logic.

-requests: For making API calls from the Streamlit frontend to the Flask backend.

-Backend

-Python with Flask: A lightweight web framework that acts as the API server, exposing endpoints for document processing and queries.

 LangChain: Orchestrates the RAG pipeline.